Frequently asked questions for academic and clinical researchers

 - materials and consumables

-- We will justified payments for public involvement at INVOLVE rates
+- We will meet justified payments for public involvement at INVOLVE rates

 - We may meet some directly allocated costs with appropriate justification (e.g. the costs of using research facilities such as imaging scanners, infrastructure technician costs etc.)